Updates from Heron’s Key Leadership Team

 Weekly COVID-19 testing is being completed for Penrose Harbor and Heron’s Key staff.

-- The Penrose Harbor Life enrichment team also continues to work with residents individually for activity programming and support of ongoing communication between residents and their loved ones using video chat, e-mail, social media and phone.
+In accordance with the newly revised Safe Start Plan, Penrose Harbor residents may now participate in small indoor group activities and communal dining.
+The Penrose Harbor Life enrichment team also continues to work with residents individually for activity programming and support of ongoing communication between residents and their loved ones using video chat, e-mail, social media and phone.

 Every resident in Penrose Harbor is assessed for symptoms and has their temperature checked every staff shift change.

 Residents in Penrose Harbor who receive a diagnosis of COVID-19 will be isolated in their rooms away from other people and staff will follow the most recent Public Health recommendations for care of patients with COVID-19.